 Division of Health Sciences

-Esther May’s role as Dean, Clinical Education and Equity has a strategic focus on the student experience and quality of teaching and learning in the context of the future healthcare workforce, clinical education, equity and excellence and partnerships.
+Esther May’s role as Dean: Academic and Clinical Education has a strategic focus on the student experience and quality of teaching and learning in the context of the future healthcare workforce, clinical education, equity and excellence and partnerships.

 Originally trained as an occupational therapist, Esther obtained a PhD in medical sciences from the University of Gothenburg (Sweden) in 1992.
 Since then, she has been an active educator and researcher with achievements that include 18 PhD and Masters by Research student completions.
 Esther has been the Australian delegate to the World Federation of Occupational Therapists and is an honorary and founding member of the Australian Hand Therapy Association.

 Esther has a keen interest in health workforce matters and the role of education in producing the health workforce of the future.
 She oversees government funded grants which target improved clinical training, simulated learning and clinical supervision.
 Her portfolio includes the UniSA Department of Rural Health (DRH), which oversees rural placements and education for students outside metro Adelaide.

 Esther’s experience in management and leadership is extensive, including seven years leading the UniSA School of Health Sciences, and before that seven years leading the School of Occupational Therapy.
 She is currently a member of the Australian Collaborative Education Network and has been an executive member of the Australian Council of Deans of Health Sciences since 2011.

 Prof Ian Wronski - IMMEDIATE PAST CHAIR

 Ian Wronski’s primary focus is health workforce maldistribution, particularly in rural, Indigenous, and tropical populations.
 During the 20 years Ian has worked with JCU he founded the Australian Institute of Tropical Health and Medicine (AITHM), and has moved to establish the Tropical Australian Academic Health Centre.